mguleryuz/foundry/memory-bank/systemPatterns.md

 - **Reentrancy Protection**: Following checks-effects-interactions pattern
 - **Pause Functionality**: Ability to pause operations in emergency
 - **Treasury Protection**: Separation of treasury from contract balance
+- **Conditional Logic**: Safety checks that work in both test and production environments